Azure7896/ZeroOne-TicketingSystem-Backend/README.md

 </p>

 <p align="center"><b>ZeroOne is an application that provides ticketing system functionalities for IT helpdesk department.</b></p>
+<p align="center">Work in progress!</b></p>

 Used technologies:
-- Java 17 with Spring Boot 3 (with RestAPI, Spring Security, Spring Data JPA, MimeMailMessage, Lombok, Maven and more)
+- Java 17 with Spring Boot 3 (with RestAPI, Spring Security, Spring Data JPA, JAvaMailMessage, Lombok, Maven and more)
 - Azure Cloud with Azure Active Directory (OAuth 2)
 - PostgreSQL Database